1883: First Church Building on Galindo Ave

 The mid-1970s was a time for increased emphasis on the needs of senior citizens both inside and outside of our congregation.
 After many years of prayer and careful planning, including the acquisition of crucial property, ground was broken on October 27, 1974, for the construction of The Heritage, an eight story, 196-apartment home for seniors.
 The building was occupied in November of 1975.
 Many Heritage residents have made a strong contribution to the life and service of our congregation.

 The first woman minister to be ordained and serve in our church as assistant pastor, Reverend Penney Fujii, directed the opening of the Senior Adult Activity Center.
-The activity center coincided with the occupation of The Heritage and is still open today.
+The activity center coincided with the occupation of The Heritage.

 In September, 1980, the church planned to buy a pornographic movie house in Concord known as the Showcase Theatre.
 This was done expressly with the purpose of removing the business from the city.
 The church reluctantly owned the porno theater for two years and accepted the rent until the lease ran out.
 Work began in earnest in 1985 to convert the theater into the present Presbyterian Community Center (PCC).

-In September of 2002, the Vinyard Church began to lease the PCC.
+In September of 2002, the Vineyard Church began to lease the PCC.
 This welcome turn of events has expanded the PCC’s use for the kingdom of God here in Concord.

 A New Foundation, 1996 – 2007